 204 Ryan Gulch Rd Silverthorne, CO 80498

 Day One – Meet at office.
-Gear overview and then travel into the hut.
-Afternoon session on gear use overview
+Short Gear overview and classroom session and then head into the field for hard-skills.

-Day Three– Attempt an objective to climb and ski/ride to practice some of the newly learned skills.
+Day Two – Attempt an objective to climb and ski/ride to practice some of the newly learned skills.
 Travel out of field.

 Avalanche Beacon